goldenson/maximeorefice/index.markdown

 Human being and maker of products.
 I'm originally from France and currently living in Montreal (Canada) 🏂 🇨🇦.
 Working right now on [...](/now.markdown)

-Currently interested in programming, marketing, SAAS businesses and ecommerce.
+Interested in programming, marketing, SAAS businesses and ecommerce.
 On my spare time, I bootstrap and run several online businesses.

 <!-- Formerly developer [@Shopify](https://www.shopify.com/) where I learned how to write scalable code for millions of users with Ruby on Rails, GraphQL and React. -->